 Kelly Dwyer at Yahoo!
 Sports tried to say it's a free country, but not on some "historic" occasions, and certainly not on ESPN.
 "The last thing (gay young men and women) need to see is someone like Chris Broussard, who ESPN (and by extension, the NBA) trusts as its voice both at games and in-studio, to be referring to them as sinners who are in 'open rebellion to God.'"

 Leftists are very good at arguing from intimidation that any expression of an orthodox religious opinion on homosexuality is like handing a loaded gun to sensitive youth who think they fit on the "LGBTQ" spectrum.
+It's just a fancy way of saying "Shut up or the suicide is on your hands."

 At the sports blog Deadspin, John Koblin was also furious that an opposing view surfaced.
 "How did a special hour-long edition of Outside the Lines, devoted to Jason Collins's announcement that he's gay, turn into 'The Anita Bryant Spectacular 2: Live From Bristol?'"
 Allowing a religious view into the debate was "the total fetishization of opinion."